abdulfathah-jpg/portfolio/_posts/2025-11-09-seventh-blog.md

 2. Keyword search (hypothesis): We marked a site as “Islam-related” if its description contains any of the words: mosque, muslim, or islam (case-insensitive).

     *	Important caveat: the presence of these words is an imperfect proxy.
 Some relevant sites might not use those words in the description; some mentions might be incidental (e.g., a comparative remark, or mention of a mosque in passing).
 So, there is a margin of error.
+Moreover, wording in site descriptions may change over time (editing conventions, translation changes, or differences in who writes the description).
+This can affect the the number of mentions independent of real heritage prioritization.

 3. Two counts: